 You may have noticed that we mentioned Amazon Prime Video – yes, it's finally on Apple TV, and it works beautifully.
 It’s even included in search results and the TV app.

-The UK catch-up services hole has just about been plugged now, too, with BBC iPlayer having been joined by ITV Player and My5.
-All 4 is still missing, which is a shame, but a fairly small gap in an otherwise substantial suite of streaming services.
+The UK catch-up services hole has just about been plugged now, too, with BBC iPlayer having been joined by ITV Player, My5 and All 4.

 But hands-down, the new Apple TV 4K’s biggest selling point is its library of 4K HDR movies.
 The catalogue is expanding at an impressive rate and currently includes well over 200 films, including recent blockbusters such as Mission Impossible: Fallout, Deadpool 2 and A Quiet Place.
 The only other way to watch these films in 4K HDR is by buying the 4K Blu-rays.